 Hon.
 Charles Abel, the Former Minister for National Planning and Monitoring, 6th April 2017, Port Moresby at the United Nations Development Assistance Framework 2018-2022 signing.

 United Nations in Papua New Guinea

-In Papua New Guinea, the UN system is led by the UN Resident Coordinator who is also the United Nations Development Programme Resident Representative.
-The UN Resident Coordinator and the heads of each agency form the UN Country Team and they take decisions on the UN’s contributions in the country.
+In Papua New Guinea, the United Nations system is led by the Resident Coordinator.
+The Resident Coordinator and the representatives of UN Agencies, Funds and Programmes active in Papua New Guinea form the UN Country Team (UNCT).

 Partnership with the Government of Papua New Guinea

 “It is my pleasure to recognize the long-standing relationship between the Government of Papua New Guinea and the United Nations.
 Through our over forty years journey after independence, the Government and its people have developed our nation and made great progress in development indicators, working with the United Nations.”

 Hon.
 Richard Maru, the Minister for National Planning and Monitoring, 24th October 2017, Port Moresby at the Commemoration of the 72nd Anniversary of the United Nations

 The United Nations works closely with the Government of Papua New Guinea, which operates across three levels – national, provincial and local.
 The Medium-Term Development Plan is Papua New Guinea’s overarching strategy for socio-economic development, to which the United Nations has aligned its programme.